“It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.”

 - Miyake, Daijiro, and Daiki Hiramori.
 2021.
 “Demographic Diversity of the Aromantic/Asexual Spectrum in Japan: Findings from the 2020 Aro/Ace Survey.”
 Journal of Population Problems 77(2):206-32.
 In Japanese.

 - Hiramori, Daiki, and Saori Kamano.
 2020.
 “Asking about Sexual Orientation and Gender Identity in Social Surveys in Japan: Findings from the Osaka City Residents’ Survey and Related Preparatory Studies.”
-Journal of Population Problems 76(4):443-66. *A full Japanese translation of this article is available in the Journal of Population Problems 77(1):45-67.
+Journal of Population Problems 76(4):443-66. *A full Japanese translation of this article is available in Journal of Population Problems 77(1):45-67, translated by Suirin Kwak and Yuumi Konishi.

 Attitudes toward Sexual/Gender Minorities